ashwinreddy/blog/_notes/Public/Personal Canon.md

 A personal canon is a set of works that one lives by, having discovered something significant in them worth pondering and revisiting.
 For example, in [this talk](https://www.youtube.com/watch?v=hgT1A5KqCik) Salman Rushdie talks about his canon.
 The works listed here are aesthetically pleasing to me, but I value them for how they inform my values and thinking, perhaps a bigger compliment.

-I like to orient my thinking around big ideas, so I've listed my canon in terms of 'bundles' of books which can be read productively together.
+My whole canon can be found [here](https://bookshelf.website/ashwinreddy), but I like to orient my thinking around big ideas, so I've organized it below in 'bundles' of books which can be read productively together.
+My taste tends toward [[Classic book]]s and works of [[Philosophy]].

-This list expresses my particular taste in [[Classic book]]s, works of [[Philosophy]], or generally eclectic material.

 ## The Jig is Up